 NL: How have you seen Detroit change since then?

 GT: I seen them build up a lot of low-income houses.
 Then the drugs wasn’t like it is now.
-When they built up all these low-income houses, where they tore down all the houses and stuff on 12th and put up all the condominiums?
-Here come the drugs, here come that crack s---.
-And when that crack s--- came out, man, it just messed up everything.
+When they built up all these low-income houses, where they tore down all the houses and stuff on Twelfth and put up all the condominiums?
+Here come the drugs, here come that crack shit.
+And when that crack shit came out, man, it just messed up everything.
 But it was never—I ain’t never seen a race riot.
-They might have had them down south; I never lived in the south.
-I saw a whole lot of pictures about that s---.
+They might have had them down South; I never lived in the South.
+I saw a whole lot of pictures about that shit.
 I never seen nothing like that in Detroit.
-When we was in Detroit, we just burn up our own s--- we used that for an excuse to loot and steal and stuff.
+When we was in Detroit, we just burn up our own shit we used that for an excuse to loot and steal and stuff.
 A lot of hostility could’ve come from the assassination of Martin Luther King, and it resonated up here.
 You know.
 It’s strongly possible, I never thought about it either until you just said that.
 But, a lot of that could’ve been, you know.
 But it wasn’t no white and black thing, I can’t stand why they say riot, race riot.
 It was a something that – we used that to rob, steal, and all that.
 It wasn’t a race riot.
-Might’ve been down south in Alabama and all of them down there.
+Might have been down South in Alabama and all of them down there.
 You know it could’ve been that, it was like that down there, but it wasn’t like that here.
-‘Cause you know black guys had white girlfriends and everything at the time.
+Because you know black guys had white girlfriends and everything at the time.
 1968, up here?
 Yeah.
-We was doing our thing, but you couldn’t do it down south, you know.
+We was doing our thing, but you couldn’t do it down South, you know.
 It’s altogether different, but anyway, I believe a lot of the hostility came from Martin Luther King’s assassination down there.
 It made the people up here mad.
 But we weren’t killing no white people or none of that.
 We were stealing.
 Man, there were little kids running with meat and stuff in their hands!
 It’s horrible.
 We used that riot to gain profit and stuff for ourselves.
 That’s what we used that riot for.
 It wasn’t no white people and black people fighting and killing each other.
-If there was, we wouldn’t have been stealing and robbing and burning up that s--- just keeping it real.
+If there was, we wouldn’t have been stealing and robbing and burning up that shit.
+I'm just keeping it real.
 I was in it.

-NL: I want to ask you, so knowing what you know now, we’re looking back at almost fifty years since then
+NL: I want to ask you, so knowing what you know now, we’re looking back at almost 50 years since then